developer-zebra/developer-zebra-site/src/ehs/2-4/guide/features/index.md

 ------

 ### Disable Secure Mode
 The first step in returning a device to Normal Mode is to disable Secure Mode.
-This requires removal of EHS from the device and must be done by an administator.
+This requires removal of EHS from the device and must be done by an administrator.

 To remove EHS from a device running in Secure Mode: